Is a Prestigious Job the same as a Prestigious Country? A Case Study on Multilingual Sentence Embeddings and European Countries: Abstract

 \section{Abstract}

-We study how multilingual sentence representations capture European countries and how this differs across European languages.
+We study how multilingual sentence representations capture European countries and occupations and how this differs across European languages.
 We prompt the models with templated sentences that we machine-translate into 12 European languages and analyze the most prominent dimensions in the embeddings.
-Our analysis reveals that the most prominent country feature in the embedding is its economic strength in terms of GPD\@.
+Our analysis reveals that the most prominent feature in the embedding is the geopolitical distinction between Eastern and Western Europe and the country's economic strength in terms of GDP\@.
 When prompted specifically for job prestige, the embedding space clearly distinguishes high and low-prestige jobs.
-The occupational dimension is uncorrelated with the most dominant country dimensions for three out of four studied models.
-One model: Distilled Multilingual Universal Sentence Encoder, however, exhibited a connection between occupational prestige and country of origin, which is a potential source of nationality-based discrimination.
-Our findings are consistent across languages and, to some extent, with the exception mentioned above, across studied representation models.
+The occupational dimension is uncorrelated with the most dominant country dimensions in three out of four studied models.
+The exception is a small distilled model that exhibits a connection between occupational prestige and country of origin, which is a potential source of nationality-based discrimination.
+Our findings are consistent across languages.